 The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years under elective deferrals (employee contribution).
+The plan permits participants to defer a portion of their salary until future years as elective deferrals by employee contribution.
+The superintendent receives a non-elective contribution (employer contribution) pursuant to her contract in the amount of 8% of her income each month.
+No other employees receive non-elective contributions.
+The employer contribution rate is set by the Board of Directors.

 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by a third party administrator.
-Plan assets are assets of the District employees, not the school district, and are therefore not reflected on the financial statements.
+The plan is administered by a third-party administrator.
+The plan assets are assets of the District employees, not the school District, and are therefore not reflected on these financial statements.
+For the year ended August 31, 2022, the District made \$10,519.12 in discretionary employer contributions to the plan, as per the superintendent's contract {and had a \$10,519.12 liability for contributions at year end.
+[GASB 68 par.
+126(f)]}.